cemerick/austin/browser-connected-repl-sample/README.md

     the code returned by the `(browser-connected-repl-js)` call as the last JavaScript loaded by your app's page.

+    Note that for snippet to work, you'll need to have a `cljs` file in your project that requires `clojure.browser.repl`.
+This project's `cljs` file [has exactly that](https://github.com/cemerick/austin/blob/master/browser-connected-repl-sample/src/cljs/cemerick/austin/bcrepl_sample.cljs) in the ns declaration:

+        (ns cemerick.austin.bcrepl-sample
+          (:require [clojure.browser.repl]))

 4. Turn your Clojure REPL into a ClojureScript REPL tied to that REPL environment with